Day 1 - July 15, 2017 - Johnston County, NC (JNX) to Uniontown, Pennsylvania (VVS)

 Day 10 - July 24, 2017 - Oshkosh, WI AirVenture

-The crowds began to pour in as the skies fill with airplanes of every imaginable type.
+The crowds began to pour in as the skies filled with airplanes of every imaginable type.
 Vendors prepared for the miriad of questions they would respond to over the next week.
 Suntan lotion wouldn't be needed until late afternoon as the morning overcast gave spectators a reprieve from the humid day the weather forecasters promised.

 Day 11 - July 25, 2017 - Oshkosh, WI AirVenture

 Our presentation at the EAA Museum's Skyscape theater went really well.
-Our production of "Always On Final" was well recieved by the audience.
-The afternoon was spent on watching the daily airshow from under the wing of the Cub.
+Our production of "Always On Final" was well received by the audience.
+The afternoon was spent watching the daily airshow from under the wing of the Cub.
 Only the photos on the photo page can do the afternoon's airshow justice.

 Day 12 - July 26, 2017 - Oshkosh, WI AirVenture

-After a few days of treking through airplane displays and vendors who just seemed to know exactly what you needed for your airplane and have it on "show special" perhaps it was time to get away to ...the Sea Plane village.
+After a few days of treking through airplane displays and vendors, who just seemed to know exactly what you needed for your airplane and have it on "show special," perhaps it was time to get away to ...the Sea Plane village.
 It takes only a short bus ride to transport you to a place that moves at its own pace.
 A bucolic vintage waterfront setting filled with airplanes that can swim.

 Day 13 - July 27, 2017 - Oshkosh, WI AirVenture